unisse-courses/s14-mp11/README.md

 - The css folder contains all the specific stylesesheets connected to the page.
 - The fonts folder cointains all the web-installed fonts used in this project.
 - The img folder contains all the dummy images found in the web application.
+4. The routes folder contains all back-end related items.
+It has one subfolder and two files:
-4. The models folder contains one .js file for each schema (User, Item, Transaction) used in this web application.
+- The models folder contains one .js file for each schema (User, Item, Transaction) used in this web application.
+- The scripts.js files contains all server-related files that is connected to the main app.js.
+This involves page rendering, redirecting, among others.
 5. The views folder contains all of the html files used for the pages.
 These html files use the ejs templating.

 ## Instructions